Excel SORT Function

 - by_col - [optional] TRUE = sort by column.
 FALSE = sort by row.
 Default is FALSE.

-In the example shown, data includes in column B and scores in column B. The SORT formula in E5 is:
+In the example shown above, data includes names in column B and scores in column C. In cell E5, the SORT function is used to sort the data by score in descending order:

 =SORT(B5:C14,2,-1) // sort by scores in descending order